pmean/build-website/text/07/DiagnosticTalk.md

     University Press. [\[BookFinder4U
     link\]](http://www.bookfinder4u.com/detail/0198509847.html)

 Phase 1 is purely exploratory.
-The objective is to \"identify promising tests and settings for application\" and uses a case-control study with convenience sampling.
+The objective is to "identify promising tests and settings for application" and uses a case-control study with convenience sampling.
 Phase 2 is a retrospective attempt to validate the test.
 The objective is to determine if the test can achieve minimal standards for sensitivity and specificity.
 This phase also uses a